-The woman who was to become the extraordinary Ganna Walska had quite ordinary origins, born Hanna Puacz in 1887 in Brest-Litovsk, Poland.
+The woman who was to become the fascinating Ganna Walska came from a modest background, born Hanna Puacz in 1887 in Brest-Litovsk, Poland.

-At the onset of her musical studies, Hanna Puacz took the stage name of Madame Ganna Walska – Madame was the customary title for well-known actresses and operatic singers in Europe, Ganna is a Russian form of Hanna and Walska reminiscent of her favorite music, the waltz.
+At the onset of her musical studies, Hanna took the stage name of Madame Ganna Walska – Madame, being the customary title for married women, well-known actresses, and operatic singers in Europe; Ganna a Ukranian form of Hanna; and Walska, reminiscent of her favorite dance, the waltz.

-Over the next decades, she sang in New York and Paris and toured America and Europe, attracting the attention of audiences, critics, and gentleman admirers on both sides of the Atlantic.
+Over the next decades, she performed in New York and Paris, and toured America and Europe, attracting the attention of audiences, critics, and gentleman admirers on both sides of the Atlantic.

-She married six times, wrote her autobiography, Always Room at the Top (order here), and continued to study both vocal music and spiritual teachings in search of creative fulfillment and personal enlightenment.
+She married six times, wrote her autobiography, Always Room at the Top, and continued to study both vocal music and spiritual teachings in search of creative fulfillment and personal enlightenment.
 Her life’s trajectory led her to the property we know as Ganna Walska Lotusland, and it is here that she devotes the rest of her life, and the majority of her resources, maintaining the older parts of the garden, while creating new and innovative gardens that continue to attract visitors from around the globe.

 After residing in Paris and New York, Madame Walska turned her sights toward California’s sunny climate and free-thinking residents.
 At the encouragement of Theos Bernard, her sixth and last husband, she purchased the 37-acre Cuesta Linda estate in Santa Barbara in 1941, intending to use it as a retreat for Tibetan monks, and renamed it “Tibetland.”